ali2yman/Text-Clustering-Project/README.md

 ## Overview

-This project aims to apply unsupervised learning techniques to cluster documents from two datasets: the **People Wikipedia Dataset** and the **20 Newsgroups Dataset**.
+This project aims to apply unsupervised learning techniques to cluster documents from two datasets: the **People Wikipedia Dataset**.
 The goal is to uncover inherent structures within these datasets, providing insights into natural groupings of the documents.

 ## Datasets